AP NM AE T1 mine

 The Min AP NM AE T1 (Mina Anti-Pessoal Não-Magnética Auto Explosiva modelo T1) is a small Brazilian minimum metal anti-personnel mine.
 The mine has a plastic case in the form of a truncated cone. with a small protruding fuse and pressure plate.
 The small size of the pressure plate gives the mine some blast resistance.
 The main charge is in the form of a small inverted cone which generates a shaped charge effect when detonated.

 The mines is armed by removal of a small safety pin, after which pressure on the small pressure plate compresses a small spring, which releases two small safety detents, releasing the striker to be forced into a percussion cap, triggering the booster charge and then the main charge.

-The mine was produced until 1989 by Quimica Tupan Ltda in Brazil, and was in service with the countries armed forces.
+The mine was produced until 1989 by Quimica Tupan Ltda in Brazil, and was in service with the country's armed forces.
 All operational stocks of the mine have been destroyed.